 Adjustments – In Graphic Design it is important to make sure that your text, images and hierarchy are perfected.
-Not only does it make a project look more professional, but it also shows a clear understanding for how the target audience will observe it.
+Not only does it make a project look more professional, but it also shows a clear understanding of how the target audience will observe it.
 It is all about making the right message and adding simple components such as text, imagery, hierarchy and more.
-Just always make sure you triple check, if not more.
+Just always make sure you triple-check, if not more.

 Fonts – Fonts, there are so many fonts!!!
 Curly ones, fancy ones, bold ones and your average handwriting that gets you by in everyday life.
-As a Designer you must be more equipped with the terminology of each typeface because when it comes to graphic design, the last thing you want is to visually confuse your client.
-When a project comes a long it is important to choose type that fits efficiently effectively to the project and client’s needs.
-This links back to the target Audience section where you have to go with what the clients prefers even if it’s something you don’t agree with.
-Also try stay away from using big, fancy fonts for the body of your text.
+As a Designer, you must be more equipped with the terminology of each typeface because when it comes to graphic design, the last thing you want is to visually confuse your client.
+When a project comes along it is important to choose the type that fits efficiently and effectively to the project and client’s needs.
+This links back to the target Audience section where you have to go with what the clients prefer even if it’s something you don’t agree with.
+Also try to stay away from using big, fancy fonts for the body of your text.
 It loses its legibility in large bodies of text.
 This is when the whole hierarchy factor comes in.
-Hierarchy is basically order, in which a user processes information on a page.
+Hierarchy is basically the order, in which a user processes information on a page.

 Copyright – Don’t do unto others, what you don’t want done unto you, this is very important to know in the Design world.
-Don’t steal other ideas or even copy, but that’s not to say that you can take inspiration.
-If you are a Designer that wants to protect their work, then the copyright rules should do that and stop others from using it without your permission.
-When you have made something, you’re automatically covered by the copyright protection with no additional cost applied.
-Most people like to put the copyright sign on their work with their name and date, but you don’t have too.
+Don’t steal other ideas or even copy them, but that’s not to say that you can take inspiration.
+If you are a Designer that wants to protect your work, then the copyright rules should do that and stop others from using it without your permission.
+When you have made something, you’re automatically covered by copyright protection with no additional cost applied.
+Most people like to put the copyright sign on their work with their name and date, but you don’t have to.